 People in London and Paris Are Swapping Their Ballet Flats for This Sleek Shoe

 As shoe trends go, this season's selection is looking more enticing than most.
-With minimalist kitten heels, sleek pointed-toe styles, and classic Mary Janes leading from the front, we dedicated fashion devotees are enduring a season full of temptation.
-Championing those classic silhouettes that have served us for so long, 2024's chicest shoes have versatility, minimalism, and ageless appeal at their core.
+With minimal kitten heels, sleek pointed-toe styles and classic Mary Janes leading from the front, us dedicated fashion devotees are enduring a season full of temptation.
+Championing those classic silhouettes that have served us for so long, 2024's chicest shoes have versatility, minimalism and ageless appeal at their core.

 With a sleek silhouette that curves around the ball of the foot before sharpening into a pointed toe or tapering into a neat oval, these elegant shoes contain all of the refined charm of the classic styles that we came to love in the '90s.
-Enhancing the appeal, the slingback itself injects a subtly flirty edge, carefully adhering to the back of the heel, thus offering both light support and a noteworthy detail.
+Enhancing their appeal, the slingback itself injects a subtly flirty edge, carefully adhering to the back of the heel whilst it shows more than a flash of the foot, as both light support and a noteworthy detail.

-Thirty years on from its initial reign, the shoe style returned all over the spring 2024 runway collections and was featured heavily at Gucci and Saint Laurent.
+Thirty years on from its initial reign and the trending shoe style was all over the S/S '24 runway collections, featuring in shows including Gucci and Saint Laurent all over again.

-While the slingback is a trend we're backing through and through, there are a few particular styles that are especially capturing our attention right now.
+Whilst the slingback is a trend we're backing through and through, there are a few particular styles that are capturing our attention right now.
 From kitten-heel slingbacks to buckle-embellished styles, read on to discover our edit of the best slingback shoes to shop now.

 4 SLINGBACK SHOE TRENDS TO TRY